 While fundraising teams are still active, more emphasis has been placed on generating funds as a committee.
 As a result, individuals who would like to volunteer their time but are unable to assemble a team are welcome to participate.

 The LRCF donates 10% of each fundraising year towards research.
-In 2017, that amount was $4,200 and is being donated to Siteman Cancer Center to help fund cancer research being done by Dr. Brian Van Tine.
+In 2018, that amount was $6,500 and is being donated to Siteman Cancer Center in St Louis, earmarked for brain tumor research in honor of Taylor Marti.

 The LRCF Fundraising Committee closes each year of fundraising with a Dinner for Survivors and a Celebration of Life Event.